This site requires a more recent version of Adobe Flash Player to function properly.

 - Loss of analog subscribers

 - Most of the company's subscriber losses are concentrated in its analog base.
 As these subscribers migrate to digital platforms, they are exploring multiple options.

 - This trend is likely to continue for several quarters as Time Warner Cable has a higher proportion of its subscribers on analog platforms, compared to its rivals such as Comcast.

 - Time Warner Cable's efforts & other developments

-- Furthermore, the telcos have reduced their pace of expansion of fiber optic services and that should help Time Warner in future.
-In fact, Time Warner is going to co-market its products with Verizon while the latter will focus more on wireless service.
+- Furthermore, the telcos have reduced their pace of expansion of fiber optic services and that should help Time Warner in the future.
+In fact, Time Warner is co-marketing its products with Verizon while the latter focuses more on wireless service.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?